 Your checklist for destination Teams

-Once you've considered the challenges and addressed those, it's time to put your plans in place step-by-step.
-This checklist refers to businesses migrating from another platform, but can be applied to tenant migration or any project to migrate teams.
+Once you've considered the challenges and addressed those, it's time to put your plans to Migrate Teams in place.
+Before you start migration, this checklist can help in various teams settings, as it refers to businesses migrating entire teams from another platform, but can be applied to new tenant migration or any project to migrate teams.

 Define your migration goals

-▢ Identify what you are trying to achieve with the migration
+▢ Identify what you are trying to achieve with the Teams migration

-▢ Identify the workplace scenarios that will benefit most from Microsoft Teams.
+▢ What workplace scenarios will benefit most from Microsoft Teams.

-▢ Consider conducting a pilot to determine readiness for Microsoft Teams within the company
+▢ Conduct a pilot to determine readiness for Microsoft Teams within the company

 ▢ Assign Objectives and Key Results (OKRs) and Key Success Indicators (KSIs) to the scope of your plan.
 This will determine if your deliverables have been achieved.

-▢ Understand the Microsoft Teams features your company will deploy, such as telephony solutions, chat functions, document storage in the SharePoint site, online video calling, conferencing, meetings and screen sharing etc.
+▢ Understand the features your company will deploy when you migrate teams, such as telephony solutions, chat functions, document storage in the SharePoint site, online video calling, conferencing, meetings and screen sharing etc.

 Engage & Prepare for migration